-In Section A.4 in the Appendix, we estimate the kernel densities under both parameterizations after removing participants that seem to only follow the second signal.43 Results reveal that the difference between the estimated kernel densities becomes even starker.
+Compared to Figure 10a and Figure 10b, the difference between the estimated kernel densities becomes starker.
+This is in line with our interpretation that information structure seems to have minimal to no effect on participants who show pBRN behavior; however, for other non-pBRN participants, the effect is sizable.
 This is in line with our interpretation of the differential effect of information structure.
 In other words, for participants who only focus on the most recent information, the particular information structure does not play a substantial role-they ignore the initial information regardless.
 On the other hand, for participants who somewhat incorporate both the initial and the more recent information, the specific information structure can influence belief updating.